-Arbitrage is the process of deriving a profit from buying AND selling the same asset in two different markets at the same time, where the price between the markets.
-If the price of a derivative and its underlying asset are , then a portfolio manager may be able to profit from the pricing anomaly.
+Arbitrage is the process of deriving a ent markets at the same time, where the price and its underlying asset are anomaly. profit from buying AND selling the same asset in two differbetween the markets.
+If the price of a derivative , then a portfolio manager may be able to profit from the pricing